markszulc/experience-manager-learn.en/help/forms/sign-multiple-documents/create-initial-form.md

 ---
-title: Create Initial Form
+title: Create the Initial Form to Trigger the Process
-description: Create initial form to trigger the e-mail
+description: Create initial form to trigger the e-mail notification to start the process of signing.
 feature: adaptive-forms
 topics: development
 audience: developer